basraven/basraven.github.io/README.md

     * Status: Died with the decline of Bitcoin in January 2018

 ## Disclaimer
-The majority of my work are architecture assets for multinationals in Europe.
+The majority of my work are architecture assets for multinationals in Europe from which I cannot not disclose any information

-This page (and my Github) only contains material I created for fun and which I am allowed to share.
+This page, my Github and la1r.com only contain material I created for fun and which I am allowed to share.